alexhsamuel/apsis/docs/programs.rst

 out of the Apsis database file, into a separate archive file.
 Keeping the main Apsis database file from growing too large can avoid performance degredation.

+The archive program retires a run from Apsis's memory before archiving it.
+The run is no longer visible through any UI.
+A run that is not completed cannot be archived.

 This job archives up to 10,000 runs older than 14 days (1,209,600 seconds):

 .. code:: yaml